chanzuckerberg/cellxgene-documentation/where-is-my-gene/where-is-my-gene-documentation.md

     <img src="./files/distribution_rankit.png" width="600" height="246"	>
  </p>

-This method accounts for sequencing depth by standardizing gene expression within the approximate range of -3 to 3.
+This method accounts for sequencing depth by scaling gene expression to the approximate range of -3 to 3.
 A high gene-cell value (>2)  indicates that the gene is amongst genes that are the highest expressed in that cell, and similarly a low value (<2) indicates that the gene is amongst the lowest expressed genes in that cell.

-Rankit normalization compresses highly expressed genes to the right tail of the standard normal distribution (see above), thus providing ideal values for using a color representation of gene expression and avoiding saturation that would otherwise be present.
+Rankit normalization compresses highly expressed genes to the right tail of the standard normal distribution (see below), thus providing ideal values for using a color representation of gene expression and avoiding saturation that would otherwise be present.

 <span style="color:blue"> [TODO - include a paragraph that mentions in what studies this type of normalization has been included] </span>